Yoast/wordpress-seo/readme.txt

 * Fixes some styling issues in the configuration workout.
 * Prevents SEO managers from changing the site description in the configuration workout.
-* Requires the Configuration workout to be completed to access the Cornerstone and Orphaned Content workouts.
 * Optimizes and compresses several `.png` images to reduce their size.
 Props to [lowwebtech](https://github.com/lowwebtech).

 = 17.7.1 =